Areas of expertise

 Their intentions may be good but...
 They would have a bull's eye painted on their back after a performance like that.

 We've all seen the results of ratting out the bad boys at Enron.
 Whether it be peers or superiors that get busted, the whistle blowers never come out on the positive side.
 This is why people tend to keep their mouths shut internally and especially externally.
 Openly discussing this and moving it up the line of management rarely happens.
 It's every man and woman for themselves.
 It is still a highly risky social TABOO.
 Consequently, high risk operators and their behavior continue to be tolerated.
+Is this what you want to persist?

-This leaves the corporation as well as those that work for it open to
+as well as those that work for it open to

 victimization and failure.

-It's for reasons like this that horrendous incidents have occurred and that history will continue to repeat itself as we are all human and subject to the same humanity that cause us to be successful as well as to fail.
+We are all human and subject to the same humanity that cause us to be successful as well as to fail.
 The Chemical Safety Board website has lots of fine examples of that we can all watch in video format.

-For best results High Risk Operators need to be managed internally.
+LTHROs need to be managed internally.
 There are solutions to this dilemma.
 The services of the Undercover Operator provides a solution.

 Why do people allow the behavior of a